The Ultimate Email Marketing Holiday Checklist

 Keep in mind that based on our current research, dormant customers tend to wake up during big promos, while dormant non-customers tend to be dead-weight on the list.
 So when you identify the target list for re-engagement, we highly suggest going with dormant non-customers as the group to target.

 An Important Note: Running Re-Engagement Campaigns during the actual holiday season push is not recommended.
 Instead, dormant non-customers should be primarily excluded from sends.
-This is because the inbox becomes quite competitive during the holiday season, and intentionally sending to disengaged contacts is very counterproductive to deliverability, since we know engagement rates are a huge factor in determining deliverability.
+This is because the inbox becomes quite competitive during the holiday season, and intentionally sending to disengaged contacts is very counterproductive to deliverability, since engagement rates are a huge factor in determining deliverability.

 Please plan accordingly, knowing that IP warm-ups typically take a few weeks, and ESP migrations similarly so.
-Basically, if the target date for completion is not by the end of October, we should not be attempting it.
+Basically, if the target date for completion is not by the end of October, you should not be attempting it.

 During Holiday Execution